marnikitta/livecoding/README.md

 - [x] Frontend stats
 - [ ] Persist name in cookies or browser
 - [ ] Presence tooltips
-- [ ] call intro.js during create and handle update afterwords
+- [ ] Add favicon and the rest of the staff
 - [ ] Pretty "room not found" error
 - [ ] Focus in name field.
 Focus in code after room creation
 - [ ] Revising 37signals paddings and margins.
 Probably need to change everything to ems instead of rems
 - [ ] Stretch code editor
 - [ ] Add new document placeholder
+- [ ] call intro.js during create and handle update afterwords

 Backend: